-Clearly, I’m a bit biased, but I’m not the first and it’s about time someone stood up for the sellers.
-Everyone thinks this market is so stressful for buyers—and it is.
+Clearly, I’m a bit biased, but I’m not the first, and it’s about time someone stood up for the sellers.
+Everyone thinks this market is only stressful for buyers—which it is.
 It’s one of the most high-tension markets in decades.
 But that tension is not all one-sided.

 If you agree, let me hear it.
 Tell me your stories and tell me what worked and what didn’t work for you.

 If you disagree, punch me in the face with your reasons and logic.
 Don’t worry—I don’t bite, and as you may have guessed, I love a good argument.
 Wait…didn’t the Romans invent the debate?
 We just came full circle.
 The floor is yours, my friend.

 One more thing…Before you actually stick that sign in the yard, make sure you and your property are 100% ready.
 Our Ultimate Seller Bundle is a free comprehensive packet that covers everything from prep to closing and everything in between.
 With over 50 pages of forms, checklists, and templates, you won’t miss a thing.
 Pick up your free set here.

 Hit me up HERE with your thoughts and comments.
 I read and respond to every email…eventually.

 - Go to OhioMLSFlatFee.com